 Rear view of a Robot II showing the fairly small film gate (25x25mm according information on the web but really only 23x23mm).
 On the right the 'N' uptake cassette is present, on the left the 'T' supply cassette is missing.
 Standard 135 film cassettes do not fit the Robot II, neither do the later TR and NR cassettes (as I learned the hard way).

-Black version of the Robot II with uncoated Carl Zeiss Tessar 37.5mm f/3.5 lens.
+Black version of the Robot II with uncoated Carl Zeiss Tessar 37.5mm f/3.5 lens and double-sized spring windknob.
 Based on the serial number of the lens, this Robot appears to be an early pre-war version of around 1938.
-The camera looks like it has been repainted, but it was probably black originally.
+The camera looks like it has been partially repainted, but it was probably black originally.

 The Tessar on this Robot was a great little lens, it even had click stops on the focus ring so one could focus the lens without taking your eye off the viewfinder, once you memorised where the click stops were.
 This camera was truly build for speed.